 It can be very concerning to see your baby or child having bouts of diarrhoea and vomiting.
 This helpful information aims to explain some of the common causes and strategies to help you alleviate your child’s symptoms.

 Most babies have occasional loose stools or faeces (poo) and breastfed babies normally have looser stools than formula-fed babies.
 It’s diarrhoea if they repeatedly pass unformed, watery stools.

-Some children between the ages of one and five pass frequent, smelly, loose stools that may contain recognisable foods, such as carrots and peas.
+Some children between the ages of 1 and 5 pass frequent, smelly, loose stools that may contain recognisable foods, such as carrots and peas.
 Usually, these children are otherwise perfectly healthy and are growing normally.
+The diarrhoea may be due to drinking too much cordial or sugary drinks, but you should check with your doctor.
 Sometimes the doctor can’t find any cause.

 Causes of diarrhoea and vomiting in children

 Diarrhoea and vomiting may be caused by many different things, including:

 The main treatment for diarrhoea and vomiting is to keep your child at home and make sure they keep drinking fluids often such as water, oral rehydration solution, breastmilk or formula.